 What is fueling this trend?
 In a phrase, widespread consumer dissatisfaction with traditional banks.
-Again, the numbers tell the tale: U.S. citizens are being charged an average of $130 a year in just checking account fees and those accounts are paying an average interest of 8 basis points.
+Again, the numbers tell the tale: U.S. citizens are being charged $130 a year in just checking account fees and those accounts are paying an average interest of 8 basis points.
 Even worse, bank customers are being charged $34 billion per year in overdraft fees, or an average of $50 per month per customer.

 Get the picture?

 Those are referred to as “pain points,” yet with 0.1 percent of the top banks controlling 50 percent of deposits, there is little motivation to change their revenue models.
 But it is those pain points that are under attack by fintech startups.
 Little wonder that in 2018 fintechs closed almost 1,300 venture capital deals worth more than $15 billion in North America and Europe alone, according to data from Pitchbook.

 “It’s clear that a shift has taken place and fintechs are gaining more momentum,” Luvleen Sidhu, co-founder, president and chief strategy officer of BankMobile, said during a recent interview with the Wharton School.